0xCAFEDECAF/VanLiveConnect/README.md

 [this documentation](https://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html) for help on using the OTA feature of the arduino-esp8266.

+To have a correctly initialized SPI Flash File System (SPIFFS), the first upload onto a fresh Wemos D1 must be done by selecting the Arduino menu "Tools" --> "Erase Flash" --> "All Flash Contents".
+Note: uploading will take a little bit longer than usual.
+After that, select "Only Sketch".

 If you have no experience in compiling and uploading, have a look at this excellent [tutorial for the Wemos D1 mini board](https://averagemaker.com/2018/03/wemos-d1-mini-setup.html)

+### First Run

+When the compiled sketch is started for the first time on fresh hardware, it will take a few seconds to initialize the SPI Flash File System (SPIFFS).

 ## 📚 Used Libraries<a name = "libraries"></a>